eleonoravercesi/gene_embedding_MDE/README.md

 `PCG_AML.csv` : information on genes that relate with Acute Myeloid Leukemia cells funcional states.
 Data re-arranged from [CancerSEA](http://biocc.hrbmu.edu.cn/CancerSEA/home.jsp).

 `E_sim.npy` : edges related to similar genes; information derived from metabolic pathway.
+Information derived from [KEGG](https://www.kegg.jp)

-`genes_pathways.txt` : genes for whihc we know one matabolic pathway.
+`genes_pathways.txt` : genes for which we know at least one matabolic pathway.

-`count_only_mal_D0_small.npy.zip` : count matrix related only to genes for which we know any relation with an AML functional state.
-Data re-arrange from [GSE116256](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256).
+`count_only_mal_D0_small.npy.zip` : count matrix related only to genes for which we know any relation with an AML cells functional state.
+Data re-arranged from [GSE116256](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256).

 `genes_only_mal_D0_small.txt` : genes associated with the count matrix related only to genes for which we know any relation with an AML functional state.

 `count_only_mal_D0.npy.zip` : count matrix related to all the genes availble in the consider GEO series.
-Data re-arrange from [GSE116256](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256).
+Data re-arranged from [GSE116256](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256).

-`genes_only_mal_D0.txt`: genes associated with the count matrix related to all the genes availble in the consider GEO series.
+`genes_only_mal_D0.txt`: genes associated with the count matrix related to all the genes availble in the considered GEO series.